 Her work is held in public and private collections including the Chelsea College special collection, London.

-Froehlich is a member of the London Group and a founder member of 2by3 collective, and was a recipient of the London Group Members Prize 2016.
+Cadi Froehlich is a member of the London Group, and was a recipient of the London Group Members Prize 2016.

-Previous awards include the Red Mansion Prize 2015, AxisWeb MAStars 2013 and the Jerwood Drawing Prize 2nd 2010.
+Previous awards include the Red Mansion Prize 2015, AxisWeb MAStars 2013 and a Jerwood Drawing Prize 2010.